SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 - Confusion matrix
 - Accuracy as a supporting metric

+No predictive model was trained during Week 4.
+The modelling approach was defined as a foundation for subsequent project stages.

 ---

-## Key considerations
+## Key modelling considerations

-Several considerations were identified during Week 4.
+Several considerations were identified during the Week 4 assessment.

 ### Missing data

 Missing values will require appropriate treatment during the data preparation stage.
-The meaning of missing values will be considered before selecting a suitable handling method.
+The meaning and pattern of missing values will be considered before selecting a suitable handling method.

 ### Data leakage

-Features should only be used if the relevant information would be available at the time a no-show prediction is made.
-In particular, waiting_time_minutes requires further assessment.
+Features should only be used if the relevant information would reasonably be available at the time a no-show prediction is made.
+In particular, waiting_time_minutes requires further assessment because its availability relative to the prediction point must be established.

 ### Class distribution

-The appointment outcome contains three categories.
-The No-Show and Attended outcomes will form the initial binary prediction target, while Cancelled appointments will be treated separately.
+The appointment outcome contains three categories: No-Show, Attended, and Cancelled.
+The initial binary prediction problem will focus on No-Show and Attended outcomes, while Cancelled appointments will be handled separately.

 ### Assumptions

 The initial approach assumes that the available appointment information represents information that can reasonably be available before the scheduled appointment.
-It also assumes that the recorded appointment outcomes are sufficiently reliable for use as the prediction target.
+It is also assumed that the recorded appointment outcomes are sufficiently reliable for use as the prediction target.
+These assumptions will be reassessed during data preparation and modelling.

 ### Limitations